ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 ## Terminology

-[TODO abbreviate this paragraph]
+[TODO abbreviate this paragraph substantially or cut it]

 Throughout this paper we refer to a number of terms, which we define here.
-We use the term *operating model* (OM) to refer to the model that represents the underlying true dynamics of the system.
-We use the term *estimation model* (EM) to refer to the model used to estimate quantities of interest.
+We use the term *operating model* (OM) to refer to the model that represents the underlying true dynamics of the system (REF).
+We use the term *estimation method* (EM) to refer to the method used to estimate quantities of interest (REF).
 We use the term *scenario* to refer to a combination of operating and estimation model *cases*.
 For example, an OM case might specify that natural mortality follows a random walk, an EM case might estimate a single parameter for natural mortality, and the combination of these cases along with all other specified conditions creates a scenario.
 We refer to *iterations* or *replicates* as repeated simulations of a scenario, possibly with new process and observation error added each time.
 A simulation therefore refers to the combination of all scenarios and iterations.

-## General philosophy
+## Design goals of ss3sim

+[This section is too long currently.
+I don't want to bore people.]

 We designed ss3sim to be reproducible, flexible, and rapid. *Reproducible*: ss3sim allows for the simulation to be documented in code and plain-text